Semilocal Milnor K-theory: Introduction

 The main result of the paper, Theorem~\ref{glavnaya}, says that there is a strongly convergent spectral sequence relating semilocal Milnor $K$-theory to semilocal motivic cohomology

-where $\tau_{<n}\bb Z(n)$ is the truncation complex of $\bb Z(n)$ for degrees smaller than $n$.
+Here $\tau_{<n}\bb Z(n)$ is the truncation complex of $\bb Z(n)$ for degrees smaller than $n$ and $H^{n-1-q}_{\zar}(\wh{\Delta}^\bullet_{k},\tau_{<n}\bb Z(n))$ is the chain complex obtained by the evaluation of the $(n-1-q)$-th Zariski cohomology sheaf of the complex $\tau_{<n}\bb Z(n)$ at the cosimplicial semilocal scheme $\wh{\Delta}^\bullet_{k}$.
 Moreover, if $n=2$, then the spectral sequence above collapses, and hence for any $p\leq 1$ there is an isomorphism $H^p_{\zar}(k,\bb Z(2))=\wh{K}_{2,3-p}^M(k)$.
 Thus semilocal Milnor $K$-theory is related to motivic cohomology exactly outside the diagonal $\oplus H^n(k,\bb Z(n))$ in contrast with the classical Milnor $K$-theory.
 Another important and strong property of semilocal Milnor $K$-theory that distinguishes it, say, from motivic cohomology and Quillen's $K$-theory is that it is invariant under purely transcendental extensions (see Theorem~\ref{trancs}).
 The spectral sequence of Theorem~\ref{glavnaya} also implies that plenty of information is removed from motivic cohomology groups to get semilocal Milnor $K$-theory groups (see Corollary~\ref{coker} as well).

 Various applications of semilocal Milnor $K$-theory are given in the paper.
 First, several criteria for the Beilinson--Soul\'e Vanishing Conjecture are established in Theorem~\ref{bscriteria}.
 We next pass to computation of $K_4$ of a field.
 The group $K_3$ was actively investigated in the 80-s -- see Levine~\cite{L87,L89}, Merkurjev and Suslin~\cite{MS,Suslin90} (it is worth mentioning that semilocal PID-s play an important role in their analysis).
 Recall that $K_3(k)$ fits into an exact sequence